Dear reader of ADxS.org, please excuse the disruption.

 6.1.
 Correlation between alpha-amylase and cortisol

-An investigation of the time course of the occurrence of alpha-amylase as a representative of the autonomic nervous system and cortisol as a representative of the HPA axis in response to a TSST as a stressor indicates mutual dependencies between the two stress hormones:108
+An investigation of the time course of the occurrence of alpha-amylase as a representative of the autonomic nervous system and cortisol as a representative of the HPA axis in response to a TSST as a stressor indicates mutual dependencies between the two stress hormones:109

 • An increase in alpha-amylase was moderately often followed by an increase in cortisol 14 minutes later.

-• A rise in cortisol was often slightly followed by a drop in alpha-amylase 14 minutes later.
+• A rise in cortisol was slightly often followed by a drop in alpha-amylase 14 minutes later.

 • An increase in alpha-amylase was moderately often followed by a decrease in cortisol 42 minutes later.